Normation/rudder/tree/20_cfe_basics/cfengine/README.md

 Layout of this `lib` directory:

-* `3.6/*.cf`: Modularized version of the CFEngine Standard Library for 3.6.x.

 * `lib/*.cf`: Re-unified library compatible with 3.7+
   - *autorun.cf*: This file contains bundles that support automatic activation of bundles based on tags as well as automatically adding policy files found